Supremekirb/EBME/DEVELOPMENT.md

 * Several `.yml` files gain new fields `EBME_Comment` and/or `EBME_Colour`.
 These store data about comments and colours associated with those objects.
 * Several `.yml` files are organised in a more compact style for readability.
 This does not affect how `.yml` interpreters read the file.
 * No hexadecimal values are saved, they will be decimal integers.
 Use Hex Mode (in View) to edit with hexadecimal values if that's your thing.

-## Some Known Issues on Linux

-You might need to install Numpy 1.26.4 for compatibility with Linux systems.
-I don't know why this is, and Numpy 1.26.4 breaks some things on Windows, which is why I've left it at 1.24.3 (the only version I found to work, but I haven't tested them all.)

-Also, I haven't yet tried building it.